-7.12.13 ROD (AquadB) 24V (X3)
+8.12.15 ROD (AquadB) 24V (X3)

-Wiring of a 24V incremental encoder (ROD AquadB) as a feedback system (primary or secondary, ⇒ p.72).
+Wiring of a 24V incremental encoder (ROD AquadB) as a feedback system (primary or secondary, $\Rightarrow$ p.74).
 This uses the digital inputs DIGITAL-IN 1 and 2 on connector X3.
 Every time the 24V auxiliary voltage is switched on, the amplifier need start-up information for the position controller (parameter value MPHASE).
-With this feedback type the amplifier executes a wake&shake is executed every time the 24V auxiliary voltage is switched on.
+Depending on the setting of FBTYPE a wake&shake is executed or the value for MPHASE is taken out of the servo amplifier's EEPROM.